Ayanda Ngila: Reaction

 The assassination was widely condemned by South African and internationally including in a widely publicised letter from over 130 civil society organisations.
 Prominent public interest law firm, the Socio-Economic Rights Institute of South Africa (SERI), called on the Minister of Police and the South African Human Rights Commission to investigate his assassination.

 The international human rights organisations that issued statements of concern included the Kairos Center in New York, the Habitat International Coalition, the International Network for Economic, Social and Cultural Rights and Frontline Defenders.

 The assassination of Abahlali baseMjondolo activists, including Ngila, was discussed at the 51st session of the United Nations Human Rights Council in 2022.

-The assassination was also condemned by a host of popular organisations across Africa including the eSwatini republican movement PUDEMO whose leader attended Ngila's funeral, the Socialist Movement of Ghana the South African Federation of Trade Unions as well as the largest trade union in the country, the National Union of Metalworkers of South Africa.
+The assassination was also condemned by a host of popular organisations across Africa including the eSwatini republican movement PUDEMO whose leader attended Ngila's funeral, the Socialist Movement of Ghana, the South African Federation of Trade Unions as well as the largest trade union in the country, the National Union of Metalworkers of South Africa.

+Conviction of the assassin

+On 17 July 2023, Khayalihle Gwabuzela (known as Khaya Ngubane), was found guilty of the murder of Ngila in the Durban High Court.
+He was handed down a sentence of fifteen years imprisonment.
+Ngubane is the son of an ANC politician.